How Do Para Biathlon and Cross-Country Skiing Work?

 | Middle Distance | 6km–12.5km | 2 | 150m loop |

-Sit-Ski Frame — For cross-country, the sit-ski is different from the alpine monoski.
-It's a lightweight frame with a bucket seat mounted on two cross-country skis (not one).
-The athlete propels themselves using shortened poles, pushing in a double-poling technique.
-The sit-ski allows for surprisingly fast speeds — elite sitting cross-country skiers can average over 15 km/h on flat terrain.
+Sit-Ski Frame (Cross-Country) — The cross-country sit-ski differs from the alpine monoski: a lightweight frame with a bucket seat mounted on two cross-country skis (not one), propelled by a shortened double-pole technique.
+Elite sitting cross-country skiers average over 15 km/h on flat terrain.

-Adapted Rifle with Auditory Scope — The electronic targeting system used by visually impaired biathletes is calibrated before each competition.
-The headphones are noise-isolating to minimize wind and crowd interference.
-The targets are placed at 10 meters (compared to 50 meters in Olympic biathlon), reflecting the adapted nature of the shooting.
+Adapted Rifle with Auditory Scope — The electronic targeting system is calibrated before each competition.
+Noise-isolating headphones minimize wind and crowd interference.
+Targets are set at 10 meters (vs 50 meters in Olympic biathlon).